vpstarweb/formcms/readme.md

 To preview a draft version, append `sandbox=1` as a query parameter in the URL: [Preview Draft Version Page](https://fluent-cms-admin.azurewebsites.net/story/?sandbox=1).
 Alternatively, click the `View Page` button on the `Page Design` page.

+### Compare schema Changes
+You can compare the difference between different versions, use the [Schema Diff Tool](https://fluent-cms-admin.azurewebsites.net/_content/FormCMS/schema-ui/diff.html?schemaId=01JKKA93AJG2HNY648H9PC16PN&type=query&oldId=126&newId=138).

+### Duplicate
+You can duplicate any schema version and save it as a new schema.

 </details>

 ---